esilver0/bikedata/README.md

 The list is then sorted by the number of bikes arriving there minus the number of bikes leaving there in decending order.
 Next a bar chart is mades such that the increase in bikes is on the vertical axis and the station ids are on the horizontal axis.

-The result is that the bike stations that gained the most are furthest left and the stations that lost the most are furthest right.
+On the chart, the bike stations that had the most arrivals compared to returns are furthest left.
+The bike stations that had the most bikes leaving rather than entering are furthest right.
 The larger the magnitude of the bar the more inbalanced the station is.